 You can spend less money on your ads and get better results if you run two ads.
 One ad targets only your interested customers (current customer audience and website visitor audience).
 The second ad targets your local target market and excludes the interested audience.

 Designing ads this way ensures you are never spending money targeting the same people with two ads.
-Over time, adjust the amount of money budgeted for the two ads to get the best possible results.
+Over time, adjust the amount of money budgeted for the two ads to optimize for the best possible results.

 All marketing lists like email or text lists get stale over time.
 Customers move or lose interest in your restaurant, which is the primary reason email open rates decline over time.

 Facebook ads can be a big sales driver for seasonal opportunities like the Super Bowl.
-When it’s Super Bowl time, many people search for a restaurant to cater their Super Bowl party.
-Your catering web page is one of several restaurant catering pages visited by a potential buyer.
+Your catering web page is one of several restaurant catering pages visited by a potential buyer looking to host a Super Bowl party.
 Lucky for you, you’re tracking the people that have visited your catering page with your Facebook ad pixel.

 Over the next few days, your potential customer will be shown Facebook ads pushing your Super Bowl catering.
-This is known as remarketing, and it is commonly used by retailers targeting people with an ad for the product they just looked at.
+This is known as “remarketing,” and it is commonly used by retailers to target people with an ad for the product they just looked at.

 The graphic below shows the different sites where you can track what a customer is interested in.

 Tracking website visits is relatively easy with a Facebook ad pixel on each page.
 However, to know that a customer was specifically interested in gift cards or catering requires that you have a webpage dedicated to that service.

 Similarly, splitting your menu into breakfast, lunch, and dinner web pages can help when targeting Facebook ads promoting your business for different times of the day.
 The best audience for a Facebook ad with a lunchtime offer are the people that have clicked on your lunch menu.

 Targeting customers interested in online ordering